karakumka/portfolio/Project3/README.md

 The full version of the code can be found at this [link](https://github.com/karakumka/portfolio/blob/main/Project3/CNN_classifier.ipynb).

+### Conclusion

-This result is consistent with the test accuracy obtained using the PCA-FDA-based classifier, suggesting that the simpler, projection-based approach can achieve performance comparable to more complex deep learning models under the given conditions.
+Both the CNN and the PCA-FDA-based classifier demonstrate strong performance on the classification task, achieving comparable accuracy under the given conditions.